FlorianGericke/DMXControl-files/dmxControl/projects/starter_project/ReadMe.md

 The project has **8 Color Selection Groups** (Reason: I use an [AKAI APC Mini MIDI Controller WIP](https://github.com/FlorianGericke/DMXControl-files/tree/main/dmxControl/midi_rule_sets/apc_mini_mk_2).
 This MIDI controller has 8 soft buttons in one row).

 You can assign as many fixtures as you like to one Color Selection Group.
 The purpose of a group is to select one group and then apply a color to each fixture within that group.
-[More WIP](#Color-Selection-Groups-1)
+[More WIP](#\[Color-Selection-Group\]-Handle-Color-Change-Page)

 ## Executors

+### Transition Executers

+Transition Executers have a higer Priority then Highlight Executers.
+These are for Build Up or situations you want to overlay somthing over you current Output.
+When a Transition Executer is aktive you can prepare the paramters for thr dropm, maybe using a highlight executer.
+When then thr Transition executer is stopped the Highlight effect will be visible.

+### Highlight Executors

+Highlight Executers have a lower Priority then the Transition Executers.
+Place drops or other special Highlight here.
+When a transition is canceld ther active Highlight will fire up !

 ## Masters